dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 Programs that did not yet exist in 2000 use an explicit `program-not-yet-published` gap.
+A missing official event-level forecast uses `no-event-forecast`.
+A source document that explicitly publishes a required measure as unavailable uses `official-measure-unavailable` and a bounded count;
-A missing official event-level forecast uses `no-event-forecast`; both are nonblocking only because neither invents a historical value.
+all three are nonblocking only because none invents a historical value.
 FOMC projections, SPF, and MBOS future-diffusion results keep their native horizons and scopes.
 They are never projected into proprietary monthly event consensus.

 Coverage objects and audits are content addressed and round-trip through canonical JSON.
 A passing audit is the closure receipt; the program inventory